“An exemplary jack of all trades.”

-“Bajakian is the next Marc Ribot, but most critically, he’s like Ribot in the sense that he’ll often do something that other guitarists wouldn’t even think about doing…sometimes even Ribot himself.”
+“Bajakian could be Marc Ribot’s next guitarist, but most importantly, he’s Ribot in the sense he’ll often do something no other guitarist would consider…sometimes Ribot.

-“A wonderful in your face stew of rock/blues/twang guitar with a furious bass and blues backbeat…Requiem for 5 Pointz” slows things down to an atmospheric and elegiac tone poem that has some sparks of energy shooting like comets against the evening sky.”
+This is a wonderful stew of rock/blues/twang, with a furious blues backbeat…Requiem of 5 Pointz slows things down into an atmospheric and poetic tone poem that contains some sparks and energy shooting at the night sky.

-“Flowers” is an instrumental album, but Bajakian doesn’t need any lyrics to tell his stories.
-He blends noise, rock, jazz and many other elements without even really trying, or at least hiding it well if he is.”
+Flowers is an instrumental record, but Bajakian does not need lyrics to tell his stories.
+He blends jazz, noise, and other elements with little effort, or hides it well if that is the case.

-Independent UK, Review of 8/12/12 Lou Reed Performance at Royal Festival Hall.
+Independent UK.
+Review 8/12/12 Lou Reed Performance, Royal Festival Hall.

-“The best part of the show was Mr. Bajakian's Wes Montgomery-style solo on "How Deep is the Ocean"
+“The best part about the show was Mr. Bajakian singing “How Deep is the Ocean” in Wes Montgomery style.

-Pittsburgh Post-Gazette, Review of 4/9/13 Heinz Hall concert.
+Pittsburgh Post-Gazette: Review of Heinz Hall concert, 4/9/13

-“By the third song, There Ain’t No Sweet Man Worth The Salt Of My Tears, Krall and co.
+“By The Third Song, There Ain’t No Sweet Man worth the Salt of My Tears, Krall & co.

-Toronto Sun, Review of 2/21/13 Massey Hall Performance
+Toronto Sun – Review of the 2/21/13 Massey Hall Performance

 Le Soir, Belgium.
 Review of Diana Krall’s 10/29/12 Brussels Performance